-“The health care system in Liberia was left devastated after years of civil war.
-As a result, Liberia has struggled to rebuild their system as they have been left with very little infrastructure or trained caregivers to treat patients,” said Dr. Williams, who noted the ratio of doctors in the country is less than one doctor per 100,000 people (in Massachusetts, for example, we have over 450 doctors per 100,000 people).
+"The health care system in Liberia was left devastated after years of civil war.
+As a result, Liberia has struggled to rebuild their system as they have been left with very little infrastructure or trained caregivers to treat patients," Dr. Williams said.

->

-> "Now, adding to the situation, we are hearing from contacts in the region that some health care workers are not showing up for work for fear of becoming infected," he added.
+"Now, adding to the situation, we are hearing from contacts in the region that some health care workers are not showing up for work for fear of becoming infected," he added.

 Dr. Williams is now part of a fundraising effort being led by the Academic Consortium To Support Medical Education in Liberia (ACSMEL).
 It was formed by pediatric caregivers at Baystate Medical Center, Boston Children’s Hospital, and UMass Memorial Medical Center.

 "We are heavily involved in training Liberian medical students and interns.
 In the last year we also helped launch the first pediatric residency program in the country," Dr. Williams said.